 raw object files

 You can decompress these files using any tool that supports Zlib.
-If you have OpenSSL installed, you can run the command openssl zlib -d < <fileName>
+For example with the zlib-flate

 .
 Or you can use any other tool that allows you to decompress with Zlib—whatever works best for you!